mbrotos/Face-Detection-SVM-HOG/README.md

 # HOG (Histogram of Oriented Gradients)

-Consider matrix M a 3x3 image segment representing pixel intensity(I), where (r,c) is a given pixel.
+Consider matrix M, a 3x3 image segment representing pixel intensity(I), where (r,c) is a given pixel.
 ```
         [ 254 143 22 ]
     M = [ 230 150 25 ]